 - Using MPI-IO.
 The (MPI-IO) interface requirements are a good match for the consistency model of UnifyFS.
 Specifically, the MPI-IO interface requires explicit synchronization in order for updates made by processes to be globally visible.
-An application that utilizes the MPI-IO interface correctly will already adhere to the requirements of UnifyFS. - Using HDF5 and other parallel I/O libraries.
+If an application utilizes the MPI-IO interface correctly, it will adhere to the requirements of UnifyFS. - Using (HDF5) and other parallel I/O libraries.
 Most parallel I/O libraries hide the synchronization requirements of file systems from their users.
-For example, parallel (HDF5) implements the synchronization required by the MPI-IO interface so users do not need to perform any explicit synchronization operations in the code. - With explicit synchronization.
-If an application does not use a compliant parallel I/O library or the developer wants to perform explicit synchronization, local synchronization can be achieved through adding explicit flush operations with calls to fflush(), close(), or fsync() in the application source code, or by supplying the client.write_sync configuration parameter to UnifyFS on startup, which will cause an implicit flush operation after every write' (note: use of the client.write_sync mode can significantly slow down write performance).
+For example, HDF5 implements the synchronization required by the MPI-IO interface so users of HDF5 do not need to perform any synchronization operations explicitly in their codes. - With explicit synchronization.
+If an application does not use a compliant parallel I/O library or if the developer wishes to perform explicit synchronization, local synchronization can be achieved through adding explicit "flush" operations with calls to fflush(), close(), or fsync() in the application source code, or by supplying the client.write_sync configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: use of the client.write_sync mode can significantly slow down write performance).
 In this case, inter-process synchronization is still required for applications that perform conflicting updates to files.

-During a write phase, a process can deviate from the bulk-synchronous I/O pattern and read any byte in a file, including remote data that has been written by processes executing on remote compute nodes in the
+During a write phase, a process can deviate from the bulk synchronous I/O pattern and read any byte in a file, including remote data that has been written by processes executing on remote compute nodes in the job.
+However, the performance will differ based on which process wrote the data that is being read:

-- job.
-However, the performance will differ based on which process wrote the data that is being read: - If the bytes being read were written by the same process that is reading the bytes, UnifyFS offers the fastest performance and no synchronization operations are needed.
+• If the bytes being read were written by the same process that is reading the bytes, UnifyFS offers the fastest performance and no synchronization operations are needed.
 This kind of access is typical in some I/O libraries, e.g., HDF5, where file metadata may be updated and read by the same process.
-(Note: to obtain the performance benefit for this case, one must set the client.local_extents configuration parameter.) - If the bytes being read were written by a process executing on the same compute node as the reading process, UnifyFS can offer slightly slower performance than the first case and the application must introduce synchronization operations to ensure that the most recent data is read. - If the bytes being read were written by a process executing on a different compute node than the reading process, then the performance is slower than the first two cases and the application must introduce synchronization operations to ensure that the most recent data is read.
+(Note: to obtain the performance benefit for this case, one must set the client.local_extents configuration parameter.)

+- If the bytes being read were written by a process executing on the same compute node as the reading process, UnifyFS can offer slightly slower performance than the first case and the application must introduce synchronization operations to ensure that the most recent data is read. - If the bytes being read were written by a process executing on a different compute node than the reading process, then the performance is slower than the first two cases and the application must introduce synchronization operations to ensure that the most recent data is read.